 27 Apr 11:

-USAF MSG Tara R. Brown, 33, of Deltona, FL died at Kabul International Airport.
+USAF MSG Tara R. (Jacobs) Brown, 33, of Deltona, FL died at Kabul International Airport.
 She was assigned as the client support technician in charge of a personnel division to the Air Force Office of Special Investigations, Joint Base Andrews, MD.
 Tara was among the eight Americans who were killed by gunfire when a veteran Afghani pilot opened fire on instructors and advisors in the operations room following an argument with a foreign colleague.
 She deployed to Afghanistan in January to train Afghan airmen on computer and networking skills.

 16 Apr 11:

 Two women, assigned to the 101st Special Troops Battalion, 101st Sustainment Brigade, 101st Airborne Division, Fort Campbell, KY, were killed along with three men at Forward Operating Base Gamberi, Nangarhar province, from wounds they suffered when an Afghan National Army soldier attacked them with multiple grenades.
 The man was described as a Taliban sleeper agent who detonated a bomb vest he was wearing in a meeting attended by about 40 people.

 USA SSG Cynthia R. Taylor, 39, of Columbus, GA was a wheeled vehicle mechanic.
 She enlisted in the Army in November 2003, arriving at Fort Campbell in April 2004.
 Her awards include the Bronze Star Medal, Purple Heart Medal, Afghanistan Campaign Medal and the Iraq Campaign Medal.
 Cynthia is survived by her daughter, Maggie Taylor of Clarksville, TN; her son, Joseph Goodwin of Oak Grove, KY; and her mother, Judy A. Hart of Clarksville, TN.